-Audio Recording Policy
+Tape Recording Policy

-Students who are eligible to audio record class lectures must agree to the following terms for Disability Support Services to request this accommodation.
+Students who are eligible to tape record class lectures must agree to the following terms for Disability Support Services to request this accommodation.

-Students agree to abide by the policy of audio recording lectures as established by Disability Support Services.
-Students will not copy or share recordings from any of their classes with other students.
-Students will not copy or share these recordings with non-students.
-Students will not divulge the contents of recordings from any of their classes with agencies, representatives of organizations, the media, or any entity other than themselves.
+Students agree to abide by the policy of tape recording lectures as established by Disability Support Services.
+Students will not copy or share tape recordings from any of their classes with other students.
+Students will not copy or share audiotapes with non-students.
+Students will not divulge the contents of tape recordings from any of their classes with agencies, representatives of organizations, the media, or any entity other than themselves.

-Failure to abide by the audio recording of lectures policy may result in a charge of academic misconduct.
+Failure to abide by the tape recording of lectures policy may result in a charge of academic misconduct.

-Following the term, students will erase recordings from all of their classes.
+Following the term, students will erase tape recordings from all my classes or donate tape recordings to the Disability Support Services audiotape library.